|Study Period:||2018 - 2026|

-The semiconductor silicon wafer market was valued at USD 9.85 billion in 2019 and is expected to reach USD 13.64 billion by 2025, with a CAGR of 6.18% during the forecast period from 2020 to 2025.
+The semiconductor silicon wafer market was valued at USD 10.79 billion in 2020 and expected to reach USD 15.4 billion by 2026 and grow at a CAGR of 6.1% over the forecast period (2021-2026).
 With semiconductors emerging as the building blocks of all modern technology, the innovations and advancements in this field are directly impacting all-down stream technologies.
 Semiconductor silicon wafer remains the core component of many microelectronic devices and forms the cornerstone of the electronics industry.
 With digitization and electronic mobility being the current trends in the technology landscape, these products are finding applications in a multitude of devices.
 Also, the demand for small-sized gadgets has increased the need for more functionalities from a single device.
 This means that an IC chip now should house a higher number of transistors to support more features.

 Scope of the Report

 The semiconductor silicon wafer is an essential component of an integrated circuit used to power devices like computers, smartphones, and various devices.
 It is used for the fabrication of an IC; it is also used in photovoltaics to manufacture solar cells and many more.
 The semiconductor silicon wafers are used for various applications, including consumer electronics, industrial, telecommunication, automotive, etc.

 |Middle East & Africa|

 Key Market Trends

 Consumer Electronics is Expected to Occupy a Significant Market Share